outdreamer/build-a-cure/docs/tasks/examples.md

             - example: bias can have a core error structure like 'over-prioritizing locality', which can be converted into the concept of 'adjacence' as a core structure to use when solving the bias-causing problems of 'minimizing cost' or 'limited info', or when identifying structures that can be used as truth filters, which can be formatted as 'low-cost or otherwise adjacent distortions are likelier to be false info'
           - bias also interacts with the concept of randomness & randomness can explain false info signals, which connects to the problem-solving intent of identifying truth

-    - queries to generate insight path to find useful structures to apply across systems, for an intent like 'truth filtering'
+    - queries to generate insight path to find useful structures to apply across systems, for a general problem-solving intent like 'truth filtering'

       - apply insight path: 'apply insight paths to generate insight paths'

+      	- insight path: find structures for the same intent in other systems, connect structures between systems, & apply matching structures to original system
 	        - find structures with 'truth filtering' intent in solution (source) system
 	          - map system components across systems (map 'truth' in agent system to 'correct' in non-agent system, match 'intent' to 'incentive' bc non-agent systems always respond to incentives)
 	            - map connecting structures in source system to connecting structures in target system (what connects bias function in source system vs. corresponding connection in target system)
 	        - apply components of structures with 'truth filtering' intent across systems, to equalize problem (target) & solution (source) systems
 	          - apply metadata of 'truth-filtering' structures (bias) from agent source system to non-agent target system
 	            - apply bias/interface metadata (intent) to target system components
 	              - find intent ('reasons') for 'randomness' (find the change interactions producing false or temporary randomness in non-agent systems)
 	            - apply bias interface objects (intents/reasons to use biased rules) to target system components, due to commonness in intents across systems
 	              - bias intents/reasons: over-simplicity, lack of storage, lack of change type functions (update functionality)
 	              - 'if an info signal has bias intent signals (if its clearly caused by lack of storage), classify it as a potential false info signal (request from pathogen rather than from host cell, false electrical signal, illusion of an electron count)'

       - standard interface query